hyosung11/Launch-School/journal.md

 16:19 Back from break pulling weeds in the backyard and got bit multiple times by mosquitoes.
 Ugh.

 17:02 Good to take the breaks today.
 I opened up the Productivity Planner and think I will use it going forward despite doing the Daily Scrum Questions.
 Taking a break to make dinner now.
 I'll return to the rest of the Rock Paper Scissors assignment after dinner.

+19:27 Back at my office workstation after dinner and cleanup.
+SungOh was sick and threw up but he feels better now.
+I completed the Concussion in Sports and emailed my completion certificate to Keith at BCSOA.
+Now trying to integrate the Productivity Planner into my work.

+19:38 Wrote work items for tomorrow in the Productivity Planner.
+Going up to get ready for bed with the kids.
+Making a journal commit now.
+I might work more on Rock Paper Scissors after putting the kids to bed and before watching TV with Sohee.